 Records management best practices are essential for organizations to maintain their legal and regulatory compliance.
 In the US, this record management approach is primarily the responsibility of industries such as financial services, healthcare, and insurance.
 They also help organizations to manage their records lifecycle more efficiently by organizing them, labeling them, storing them, and disposing of them.

 Some of the top records management best practices include defining records management goals, establishing processes for documentation, reviewing and updating policies, creating schedules, establishing a secure records storage location, and training employees.

 Records management is important to organizations because it helps them fulfill their business objectives, but it could be a challenging process.
 It also helps them keep track of all the documents they have in their possession and find documents that are not in use.
-In addition, records management can help prevent data breaches by ensuring that there is an adequate process for storing, securing, and destroying sensitive information.
+In addition, It can help prevent data breaches by ensuring that there is an adequate process for storing, securing, and destroying sensitive information.

 11 Records Management Best Practices